szolotykh/kinisi-motor-controller-firmware/commands.md

 Properties:
 - motor_index (uint8_t): The index of the motor to set the controller for.
   - Range: 0 to 3
+- is_reversed (bool): Whether or not the motor is reversed.
+- encoder_index (uint8_t): The index of the encoder to use for the controller.
+  - Range: 0 to 3
+- encoder_resolution (double): Encoder resolution in ticks per revolution.
+The value can not be negative or zero.
 - kp (double): Proportional constant of PID
 - ki (double): Integral constant of PID
 - kd (double): Derivative constant of PID
-- encoder_resolution (double): Encoder resolution in ticks per revolution.
-The value can not be negative or zero.

 ### SET_MOTOR_TARGET_SPEED (0x06)
 Description: This command sets the target speed for the specified motor in radians.